frdedynamics/reg-tek-labs/source/texts/lab2.rst

 Steps
 ==============================================

  #.
-Connect to the local lab WiFi with your device (PC, smartphone, tablet) and go to address_of_ui.
+Connect to the local lab WiFi with your device (PC, smartphone, tablet) and go to http://172.31.1.97/Tc3PlcHmiWeb/Port_851/Visu/webvisu.htm..
 If all is well,
     go to the next step, else:

     #.
 Check that the motor IO is connected to Beckhoff IO modules, see io_list